CollabAll/survey/README.md

-This repositroy contains the results of the surveys that were conducted
+This repositroy contains the results of the surveys that were conducted.

+To veiw the survey results from Participatory Design and Focus Group studies click <a href='CollabAll---SurveyResults.pdf'>here</a>